It’s time to cut back on your meetings. And your emails. It’s time to streamline communication and make work more efficient.

-A good intranet makes onboarding simpler than ever.
-New hires can use it to find their feet with easy-to-access documents, up-to-date organization charts, rich bios on their peers, and a vibrant news hub that provides information and insights into the culture of the company.
+A good platform makes onboarding simpler than ever.
+New hires can use it to find their feet with easy-to-access documents, up-to-date organization charts, rich bios on their peers, and a vibrant news hub that provides information and insights into the company's culture.

 6. Provides organizational clarity

 Company intranets with clear and dynamic organization charts provide clarity on the shape and set-up of your company.

 Other features, such as individual bios or profiles, add rich layers to this clarity and help employees understand the roles and responsibilities of individuals throughout your business.

 Ditch your intranet and boost productivity at work

 Intranets aim to allow organic knowledge sharing to grow as the person-to-person connections increase and deepen across your company.

 You want your knowledge experts to be visible and make it easier for people to connect with them.
 Subject matter experts can also get involved by leading forum-style conversations or publishing blog articles that help to disperse learning throughout the company.

 In this way, the company’s knowledge can grow rapidly even with remote workers.
 And as more people share their learnings, you can target relevant information to specific groups throughout the platform and avoid the risk of unnecessarily spamming employees.

 “There is no limit to the amount of knowledge that an organization has.
 However, where the issue of knowledge sharing is concerned, it is most important that employees share their job-related knowledge with each other, so that they will be able to perform their job better and eventually lead to higher organizational performance." - FaizuniahPangil [Source]